odedia/tap-install-inner-loop/workshop/content/exercises/02-Inner-Loop-Workload.md

-The accelerator contains a template for creating a cloud-native application that is compliant with Alana's enterprise governance standards, and the workload.yaml file for interfacing with Tanzu Application Platform.
+The accelerator contains a template for creating a cloud-native application that is compliant with Alana's enterprise governance standards, and the `workload.yaml` file for interfacing with Tanzu Application Platform.
 Cody does not need to provide any other configuration files, such as Dockerfiles or Kubernetes resources, that have dependencies on the target application infrastructure.

-The workflow here is that Cody downloads the accelerator template to his local machine, customizes to his needs, and then publishes it to a Git Repo where we can hand off to Alana.
+The workflow here is that Cody downloads the accelerator template to his local machine, customizes it to his needs, and then publishes it to a git Repo that we can hand off to Alana.

 ![Accelerator to Git](images/push-to-git.png)

-For this demo, we'll use the Tanzu command line interface instead of the Web UI to download the java-web-app application accelerator.
-The Tanzu CLI is your one-stop shop for interacting with the Tanzu Application Platform.
+For this demo, we'll use the Tanzu command line interface instead of the Web UI to download the spring-sensors application accelerator.
+The Tanzu CLI is your one-stop shop for interacting with Tanzu Application Platform.

 ```execute
 tanzu accelerator generate spring-sensors --server-url https://accelerator.tap.tanzutime.com --options='{"gitUrl": "'"$GITREPO"'","gitBranch":"main","ociCodeRepo":"'"$CODE_OCI_TARGET"'","advSettings":true,"devMode":true,"kubeContext":"eduk8s","securityConfig":"both","artifactId":"java-web-app"}'